sarandoniparthi/aws-csg-auth/README.md

 # Angular 7 application that uses AWS Cognito and SAML to authenticate
+# This application uses OKTA SAML Provider with aws cognito
 # when you run the app localhost:4200
 ![image](https://user-images.githubusercontent.com/26525621/77520675-906edd80-6ea7-11ea-923d-f11fcfb244db.png)